Mali: A revolt that led to a coup d'etat | DW | 19.08.2020

 According to Schiller, although mediation efforts by ECOWAS leaders were an important step to bring both parties together, they were not good enough to address the concerns as laid out by Mali's opposition.

-"The opposition was always firm on its demands, and perhaps the mediators should have been more understanding to the protestors' demands," Shiller said.
-According to Shiller, the government made enormous mistakes and was becoming unpopular.
+"The opposition was always firm on its demands, and perhaps the mediators should have been more understanding to the protestors' demands," Shiller said, adding that the government made enormous mistakes and was becoming unpopular.

-"We know that both presidential and the parliamentary elections were not very credible, and the outcome is something the government underestimated."
+"We know that both presidential and the parliamentary elections were not very credible, and the outcome is something the government underestimated," he said.

 A torpedoed peace deal